What is sonohysterography?

 Speculum: An instrument used to hold open the walls of the vagina.

-Transvaginal Ultrasound: A type of ultrasound in which a transducer specially designed to be placed in the vagina is used.
+Transvaginal Ultrasound: A type of ultrasound in which a device specially designed to be placed in the vagina is used.

-Ultrasound: A test in which sound waves are used to examine internal structures.
+Ultrasound Exam: A test in which sound waves are used to examine internal structures.